Lee-W/Python_Cookbook/README.md

 - Ch7 - Functions
     - 7.8 Making an N-argument Callable Work As a Callable with Fewer Arguments
     - 7.9 Replacing Single Method Classes with Functions
-    - 7.10 Carring Extra State with Callback Functions
+    - 7.10 Carrying Extra State with Callback Functions
 - Ch8 - Classes and Objects
     - 8.1 Changing the String Representation of Instances
     - 8.5 Encapsulating Names in a Class